Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     }
 ```

-`BoolsSetByIRaiseMoveExecutedNoMovement.cs` defines multiple bool parameters to be set when the MoveExecuted event is fired with a zero vector by a specific [IRaiseMoveExecuted](../utilities.md#iraisemoveexecuted) interface implementation.
+`BoolsSetByIRaiseMoveExecutedNoMovement.cs` defines multiple bool parameters to be set when the MoveExecuted event is fired with a zero vector by an [IRaiseMoveExecuted](../utilities.md#iraisemoveexecuted) interface implementation.

 #### BoolsSetOnStateExited